aidanvoidout/aidanvoidout.github.io/_writeups/brunner_ctf.md

 # BrunnerCTF writeups and postmortem

 ## > Brunner's Bakery (Web, 100)
-The challenge description:
+the challenge description:
 `Recent Graphs show that we need some more Quality of Life recipes!
 Can you go check if the bakery is hiding any?!`

-This, and from the source code
+this, and from the source code
 ```html
 <!DOCTYPE html>
 <html>